DIY Picture Coasters

 You might find this combination a little bit odd at first, but you will see how versatile this craft project is and how it will basically give you endless possibilities when it comes to getting creative, having fun, experimenting and adding your personal touches!
 Even relaxing and decompressing while doing all that!
 Are you in?

 Are you wondering how I came up with this idea?

 I discovered the beautiful world of adult coloring pages a couple of years ago and I remember how pleasantly surprised I was to find this new way of relaxing through coloring.
-I bought coloring books, colored pencils, I even made a selection with some of my favorite 100 free coloring pages for adults and children and I shared it on my blog.
+I bought coloring books, colored pencils.
 It still is such a pleasant way to enjoy some of the free moments I have during a day – whenever I need to unplug and recharge my batteries.

 Of course you can use the beautiful medallions aka antique mandalas just as coloring pages, but I thought it would be fun to take things to the next level.
 So I envisioned some sort of a wooden base for the ornamental medallions, that would: